Providing support and promoting respect for everyone with a visible difference

 We monitor the demographics of our clients to understand who we’re currently reaching and who might potentially be underrepresented.

-• Ethnicity: 59% of clients identified as White (British or other), 20% as Asian/Asian British and 8% as Black/African/Caribbean/Black British.
+• Ethnicity: 60% of clients identified as White (British or other), 20% as Asian/Asian British, 9% as Black/African/Caribbean/Black British, 5% as Mixed/Multiple Ethnic Groups, and 3% Self-described.

-• Type of visible difference: While clients may have more than one condition, the main conditions seen were skin conditions at 46% (of which, Vitiligo was the most prevalent) scarring at 29%, burns at 4%, and cancer-related conditions at 4%.
+• Type of visible difference: While clients may have more than one condition, the main conditions seen were skin conditions at 48% (of which, Vitiligo was the most prevalent) scarring at 32%, birthmarks at 6%, and burns and cancer-related conditions both at 5%.

 Increase understanding